 Have you come across the DNS server not responding error?
 Are you unable to access websites through the internet?
-When you open the Windows Network Diagnostic Centre to troubleshoot the problem, you get a message like the DNS server isn’t responding.
+When you open the Windows Network Diagnostic Centre to troubleshoot the problem, you get a message like the DNS server isn’t responding on Windows 10.

 If so, then you are on the right page as our blog will give an in-depth understanding of what is this error and how you can solve it easily.